 Cooperating With Key Players

-Transforming the coffee industry in a holistic manner means engaging actors throughout the supply chain to solidify sustainability of both people and planet as industry standards.
-We encourage companies to extend corporate cocial responsibility to the coffee sector.
+Transforming the coffee industry in a holistic manner means engaging actors throughout the value chain and ensuring that they collaborate to make coffee more sustainable.

 "We want to help the coffee sector shift from being part of the problem to becoming part of the solution to deforestation and climate change.
 To achieve this we need an increase of revenue streams to finance the transition from business-as-usual to climate-smart agriculture."